srikrishnasai/pl-corp/README.md

 # paclife-corp-ui

-This is an AEM (Adobe Experience Manager) build for paclife-corp-ui (https://www.pacificlife.com).
+This is an AEM (Adobe Experience Manager) build for paclife-corp-ui.

 ## Modules